 Top Things to Do in Veneto

-The Veneto is home to seven UNESCO World Heritage Sites:
+The Veneto is home to eight UNESCO World Heritage Sites:

 - City of Verona